mrbenzu/Ticket.Manager/README.md

 ## Support for Multiple Locations
 - Ability to add events taking place at different locations.
 - Setting unique parameters for each location (e.g., venue capacity, seating maps).

-## Performance and Scalability
-- The system should be scalable to handle high traffic during popular events.
-- Optimization of application performance for fast page loading and smooth ticket purchasing process.

 # 3. Roadmap